 In response to this undersupply of residential rental housing, the market has seen rents rise and vacancy rates fall.
-As rents rise and vacancy rates fall, low-income households are increasingly priced out of Madison's rental market.
+As a result, low-income households are increasingly priced out of Madison's rental market.

 Large affordability gaps exist between the rental payments a low-income household can afford and median rent price: